 You'll have many different ways to stay

-There are numerous options for lodging across the island, ranging from luxury resorts to budget-friendly hotels to quaint B&Bs and vacation rentals.
-Let's unpack a few of the options in each category.
+There are numerous options for lodging across the island, ranging from luxury resorts, to budget-friendly hotels, to quaint B&Bs and vacation rentals.

 For a taste of Southern hospitality, try one of the island's B&Bs, many of which are set in 19th- and early 20th-century Victorian homes along quiet streets of the Fernandina Beach Historic District.
-After a three-course breakfast at the Hoyt House, you can sit on the wrap-around porch and look out on the manicured gardens, or head out for a day of exploring and shopping in the District before returning for the afternoon social hour with complimentary wine.
+Sit on a wrap-around porch and look out on the manicured gardens, or head out for a day of exploring and shopping in the District before returning for a glass of wine and socializing with new friends.

 It's got beaches for miles

 If you're looking for a quiet stretch of sand, Amelia Island has 13 miles of uncrowded, unspoiled beaches framed by sand dunes instead of high-rises.
 The beaches closest to Fernandina Beach tend to be busier, especially Main Beach, which draws families due to the ample parking, lifeguard stands and grassy playground.
 But there's plenty of space to set out your beach towel, with more than 40 public access points along the coastline.
-Don't miss the chance to look for seashells (especially after a storm).
+Don't miss the opportunity to hunt for seashells.